Menu

 1. Sexual side effects.
 Rarely, finasteride can have negative effects on sexual function.
 These include erectile dysfunction, decreased libido, and ejaculatory dysfunction.
 Large studies have shown that this occurs about 1.5% of the time.
 This means that 98.5% of patients do NOT develop sexual side effects such as erectile dysfunction.
 Most reported cases of sexual dysfunction occurred soon after starting the medication, but there have been reports of sexual dysfunction that has occurred at later points in time.
 The sexual side effects were reversed in those who stopped therapy and even in more than half of those who continued treatment.
 After the patients stopped taking finasteride, side effects generally disappeared within a few weeks.
 There have been anecdotal reports in which side effects have persisted after stopping the medication.
 This has been referred to as “post-finasteride syndrome” and we will discuss this below.

-2. Others.
-Other uncommon side effects may include rash, itching, hives, swelling, testicular pain, mood changes (including depression), and cognitive changes (that some people call “brain fog”).
+2. Other uncommon side effects may include rash, itching, hives, swelling, testicular pain, mood changes (including depression), and cognitive changes (that some people call “brain fog”).

 What is Post-Finasteride Syndrome?
-How Common is Post-Finasteride Syndrome?

 A post-finasteride syndrome is described as the occurrence of persistent adverse events, including sexual dysfunction (such as erectile dysfunction and loss of libido) and depression, in a subset of men that used a 5-alpha-reductase inhibitor.